-INTERNATIONAL COLLABORATION WITH KOREA METEOROLOGICAL ADMINISTRATION
+INTERNATIONAL COLLABORATION WITH KOREA METEOROLOGICAL ADMINISTRATION week regarding our collaboration.

-Mr. Langerud reviewed collaboration our staff has had recently with the Korea Meteorological Administration (KMA).
-He will be sending a report to the KMA later this week regarding our collaboration.
 We are anticipating the KMA sending a Ph.D. scientist to UND, working with Dr. Delene, for the 2025 calendar year but will also be collaborating with us.
 We expect that their staff will participate in our 2025 Ground School as well.